kellerflint/Course-Resources/content/AI - W8 Assignment.md

     - If you choose an open-ended project, provide a detailed description of your project idea and how it aligns with the course objectives.
 3. Approach and Methodology:
     - Describe the approach you plan to take to tackle your chosen project at a high level.
-    - Outline the key steps or milestones involved in your project.
+    - Outline the key steps involved in your project.
     - Mention a few specific techniques, algorithms, or tools you might use.
     - If applicable, mention any datasets or resources you will utilize.